atsoc1993/Algorand_Discord_Bots_Tutorial_Series/README.md

-ls ---list all folders available in this directory cd NameOfFolderHere ---enter the folder cd .. ---Exit directory/Move back out from folder
+ls ---list all folders available in this directory cd NameOfFolderHere ---enter the folder cd .. ---Exit directory/Move back out from folder rm -r NameOfFolderHere ---Delete a directory and all contents recursively
 ```

 ## LINKS: